tim-minter/watson-assistant-app-connect/README.md

 ![Assistant page](/images/createassistant.png)

-1. Select the Create Skill option at the top of the page then give the skill a name eg.
+1. Select the Create Skill option at the top of the page then give the skill a name e.g.

 ![Skill creation page](/images/createskill.png)